MoosaMuhyUdDin/MoosaMuhyUdDin/README.md

 - 👋 Hi, I’m @MoosaMuhyUdDin
 - 👀 I’m interested in AI and Machine learning
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on any project using pyhton or C++
+- 💞️ I’m looking to collaborate on any project using python or C++
 - 📫 How to reach me

 <!---